 A Gift from Bobby the Butcher

-After receiving an email letting me know that my boxes were shipping soon; I text Bobby to let him know I had set Saturday aside for a grilling session with my wife Marcela and my parents.
+After receiving an email letting me know that my boxes were shipping soon, I texted Bobby to let him know I had set Saturday aside for a grilling session with my wife Marcela and my parents.

 To my surprise, when the boxes arrived, he had included some extras like the Bacon Cheddar Burgers, Black + Blue Burgers, and Apple Bacon, Chicken Parm Chicken & Our Little Italy Pork Sausages.

-I did not snap any pictures of the cooked food, but you can see all of them in their full glory below.
+I did not snap any pictures of the cooked food, but you can see them in their full glory below.
 The Bacon Cheddar Burgers were the favorites at my parent’s house.

 But, and there is almost always a but when there is bacon, cheese & onions mixed into the ground beef.
-This “burger” was veering dangerously into meatloaf terrain.
+So this “burger” was veering dangerously into meatloaf terrain.
 Luckily I love meatloaf too!

 However, I will have to take this meat patty to the National Burger Council for further discussion.

-The sausage race was a little closer with the Apple Bacon winning sausage of the night at the BEAST household.
-We ate them on rolls with some grain mustard, it’s all they really needed.
+The sausage race was a little closer, with the Apple Bacon winning sausage of the night at the BEAST household.
+We ate them on rolls with some grain mustard; it’s all they needed.

-Although onions and peppers wouldn’t have hurt either.
+Onions and peppers on those beauties wouldn’t have hurt either.

 I hope this video and the pictures of the food opened up your appetites.